baldw025/baldw025.github.io/README.md

 ## Welcome to my portfolio!

-My ever-growing library of personal projects and other various trinkets reside here; whether they be programming-related, Photoshop projects, or game modifications.
-This repository also serves as another little hub to backup some important documents of mine.
+My ever-growing library of personal projects and other various trinkets reside here; whether they be programming-related, Photoshop projects, 3D renders, or game modifications.